anoopr/morsel/README.md

 What's Next
 -----------

+First, the whole thing is half-baked, so fleshing it out a bit will be nice.

-Well, it's annoying to have to define the url and files for each morsel.
+Then, it's annoying to have to define the url and files for each morsel.
 An ideal `Morselfile` would look something like this:

     morsel 'jsonkit', :sha => 'c9ffd8f823e68df96fa2f87185bee861984ef637'
     morsel 'asihttprequest', :tag => 'v1.8'

 That'll require some [homebrew](http://mxcl.github.com/homebrew/)-style package management.
-Stay tuned.